Scaling limit for a long-range divisible sandpile: Analytical estimates

 In this section we put together some of the analytical estimates that we use throughout this paper.
 We also state some qualitative properties of the Green's function, the obstacle function, and the odometer function.
 The proofs of these propositions can be found in Section \ref{proofs}.

 Recall from \eqref{kdim1} the definition of $k_1$.
-The next lemma states that we can choose the parameters in the definition of $k_1$ in order to ensure that $k_1$ is positive and consequently the probability jump $p_1$ is well defined. \begin{lemma} There exist constants $r<M$ such that $k_1$ is positive. \end{lemma}
+The next lemma states that we can choose the parameters in the definition of $k_1$ in order to ensure that $k_1$ is positive and, consequently, the probability jump $p$ is well defined. \begin{lemma} There exists a positive constant $C$ such that for all $r>C$ and $M>r$ we have that $k_1$ is positive. \end{lemma}

-The next lemma tells us a simple fact concerning the normalizing constants $c_n$ of the jump probability $p_n$ (recall from \eqref{probdimn}), and the constant $c=\lim_{n\rightarrow\infty}c_n$. \begin{lemma} There exists a positive constant $C$ which depends on $\alpha$, $r$ and $M$ such that
+The next lemma tells us a simple fact concerning the normalizing constants $c_n$ of the jump probability $p_n$ (recall from \eqref{probdimn}), and the constant $c=\lim_{n\rightarrow\infty}c_n$. \begin{lemma} There exists a positive constant $C$ which depends on $\alpha$, $r$, and $M$ such that

 \end{lemma}